Take a day trip and discover the outskirts of Uppsala and all the amazing places there are to visit.

 Lennakatten Heritage Railway

 Experience what travelling was like back in the early 1900s!
 Travel by steam locomotive, old-fashioned railcar, or vintage bus along one of Sweden’s most beautiful railroads, the Lenakatten Heritage railway.
 Amongst other attractions along the route, you can stop at the Jernvägscaféet (the Railroad Café) in Marielund or the August Värdshus pub in Almunge to grab a tasty bite to eat.
 A favorite with the kids!

 Sunnersta Recreation Area

 The Sunnersta Recreation Area offers hiking trails, lighted paths for nocturnal treks, and mountain bike routes.
 In the winter there are also slopes for sledding and skiing, complete with a ski lift.
 Bring your own provisions and cook in the fire pits that are located throughout the park, or warm up at Sunnerstastugan.
-The area is beautifully situated along the Fyris River.
+The area is beautifully situated along the river Fyris.

 8 kilometers north of Uppsala is the Ulva Kvarn handicrafts village, known for its beautiful natural surroundings.
 The village features all sorts of shops, cafés, handicraft studios, and silversmiths.
 You can even attend a glassblowing workshop at Glashyttan Ulven.
 There are also events throughout the year, including the autumn and winter markets, handicrafts fairs, and vintage car conventions.